Norway puts down Freya the walrus that drew Oslo crowds

 The head of the directorate, Frank Bakke-Jensen, said other options — including moving the animal elsewhere — were considered.
 But authorities concluded it wasn’t a viable option.

-“We have sympathies for the fact that the decision can cause reactions with the public, but I am firm that this was the right call,” Bakke-Jensen said.
+“We have sympathies for the fact that the decision can cause a reaction from the public, but I am firm that this was the right call,” Bakke-Jensen said.
 “We have great regard for animal welfare, but human life and safety must take precedence.”